Computational Biologist

 [Resume] [CV] [Google Scholar]

 Hi!
-I am a biophysicist, currently working within the Development Sciences Informatics AI Team at Genentech to develop spatiotemporal models of cells, tissues, and the extracellular matrix, and gain insights into disease mechanisms.
+I am a biophysicist, currently working as a Computational Biologist within the AI and Data Intelligence team at Pivotal Life Sciences, where I build predictive biological models to enable intelligent and data-driven investments for early-stage life science companies.
 I also serve on the Editorial Board of Frontiers in Molecular Biosciences as a Review Editor.

 I have 10 years of diverse research experience, spanning theoretical chemical physics, computational chemistry, and experimental molecular biology.
 I have an acute interest in developing physics and machine learning-based computational models and validating them directly in experiments to solve fundamental biomedical challenges.
 I am passionate about exploring the frontiers of knowledge while creating new business opportunities and discovering novel therapies/medicines for a better future.

-In my current role at Genentech, I use tools from Machine Learning, Molecular Dynamics Simulations, and Non-equilibrium Statistical Mechanics to model the kinetics of immune signaling pathways.
+Before Pivotal, I worked as a Multiscale Modeling Researcher at Genentech, where I used tools from Machine Learning, Molecular Dynamics Simulations, and Non-equilibrium Statistical Mechanics to model the kinetics of immune signaling pathways.
 These pathways are essential to defend against invading pathogens, and their dysregulation can lead to several autoimmune and neurodegenerative diseases.
-Ultimately, my research will aid in developing drugs against such diseases, as well as provide computational tools to predict kinetics of a wide range of biological systems.
-I am also currently involved in developing computational approaches to predict hydrodynamic properties of portfolio-relevant drug candidates in physiologically relevant environments.
+Additionally, I developed computational approaches to predict hydrodynamic properties of portfolio-relevant drug candidates in physiologically relevant environments.

 During my postdoc, I worked with Carlos J Bustamante to investigate fundamental questions in the field of protein folding using optical tweezers-based single molecule experiments (in collaboration with Robert Sosa, Jeonghoon Kim, Alex Tong, and Ben Kuznets-Speck).
 In addition, in collaboration with Alan Shaw and Susan Marqusee, I developed a simple data-driven model to interpret power spectra of DNA Nanotube tethers in optical tweezers.